-If I lived in the Denver area, I would seriously be at Red Rocks every other night in the summer months.
-There are just that many great acts that come to this legendary venue.
+There are many great acts that come to this legendary venue.
 They also regularly host yoga classes and even movie nights, so there’s always something cool going on at Red Rocks.

 Taking a stroll along the pedestrian-only 16th Street Mall is one of the most popular things to do in downtown Denver.
 This tree-lined street is full of shops, cafes, restaurants, and bars, so you can easily spend a few leisurely hours here.

 It’s also a great place to just plop down on a bench, relax, and enjoy some fantastic people-watching.
 You’re sure to see some street performers here, as well as some of Denver’s most, shall we say “interesting” characters.

 While many of my friends who live in Denver may decry this area as being a tourist trap, I always enjoy taking a lap around it when I’m in town.

 It’s just nice being in a major US city that has a pedestrian-friendly area where people congregate and enjoy some time outdoors.
 Plus, it’s easy to find a good Happy Hour deal here!